Robert Andrews (actor): Career

 His stage career continued into adulthood with performances as Marcel in the 1920 production of The Children's Carnival, Maurice Avery in the 1920 production of Columbine, and Tyltyl in the 1921 production of The Betrothal.
 In 1921, he appeared as Charles Deburau in the play Deburau; Deburau also featured Andrews's lover Ivor Novello's debut performance.
 He appeared as Simon in the original production of Noël Coward's Hay Fever at London's Ambassadors Theatre, in 1925.
 Andrews starred in a number of Novello's theater productions, beginning with the play Fresh Fields in 1932.
 Amongst his many character parts was the Prime Minister in Ivor Novello's musical play King's Rhapsody at the Theatre Royal, Drury Lane.

 While he was primarily a stage actor, Andrews also made several film appearances.
 In 1923, he acted in the silent film Fires of Innocence as Pen Arkwright.
 His co-star Joan Morgan later claimed that she did not remember anything about her time working on the film, except for Andrews.
-She described how, during a "love-scene," Andrews would not look at her because he claimed he didn't "feel a bit in the mood to see [her]."
+She described how, during a "love-scene," Andrews would not look at her because he claimed he did not "feel a bit in the mood to see [her]."